Antique Embossed Tin Trunk Painted Again!

 I mixed two Behr paints together to get an off-white.
 Still trying to use up all that paint on the shelves.
-The paint doesn't look off-white until you hold the white paint against it.
-I applied two coats of paint.
+The paint doesn’t look off-white until you hold something white against it and then the difference is obvious.
+I applied two coats of paint. (my favorite white chalk finish paint on Amazon here)

-I grabbed the flexible 3M sandpaper 220 grit and started distressing the paint.
+After the paint dried overnight I began the distressing process.
+I grabbed flexible 3M sandpaper 220 grit and started distressing the paint by hand.
+I find I can get a better grip on the sandpaper if I fold it double.
 The paint was coming off but not very much and not very fast.
 I changed to flexible sandpaper 100 grit.
-It was a bit better but I was still working too hard with little to show for it.
+It was a bit better but I was still working too hard with little to show for it. (flexible sandpaper on Amazon here)

-I changed to regular sandpaper 80 grit and that did the trick.
+I changed to regular sandpaper (not flexible) 80 grit and that did the trick.
 It still took a bit of time and work to distress the paint on the whole trunk.
-I would step back, look at my distressing results, and say "not enough".
+I would step back, look at my distressing results, and say “not enough”.
 I finally quit.
+That is the thing with distressed paint.
+You can distress lightly, medium, or go for the heavily distressed paint look.

 The trunk really does look better now.....and different.
 The top of the trunk is slightly rounded which means it's not a candidate for a coffee table or side table.
 That's one reason I'm letting it go.

-The trunk latches don't want to close easy either.
-I just leave the latch open.
+The trunk latches don’t want to snap closed very easily either.
+I just leave them open.

 Repurposed Footstool Makeover - Girl In The Garage